Polynomial Graphing, Critical Points & Quotient Rule

 August 19, 2025

-• Roller coaster design: Engineers use critical points to locate the highest climbs and fastest drops on a track, making sure the ride is thrilling but safe.
+• Roller coaster design: Engineers use critical points to locate the highest climbs and fastest drops on a track, ensuring the ride is both thrilling and safe.

-• Bridge and building design: Structural engineers find maximum stress points in beams and cables — those are critical points of a stress function.
+• Bridge and building design: Structural engineers locate maximum stress points in beams and cables — these correspond to critical points of a stress function.

-• Medicine and biology: Researchers track how quickly a drug concentration in the bloodstream is increasing or decreasing to determine the right dosage and timing.
+• Medicine and biology: Researchers track the rate at which drug concentration in the bloodstream increases or decreases, informing dosage and timing decisions.

 Topics Covered